m-lab/website/README.md

 - All liquid variables are following an underscore pattern so they can be easier to differentiate from yml frontmatter variables
 - All liquid tags, objects, and filtesr will have spaces in front of and following whatever is contained within braces

+### Travis CI integration

+This repository contains a _.travis.yml_ file which configures how it will interact with [Travis CI](https://travis-ci.org/) for continuous integration after new commits are pushed.
+Travis is configured to take the following actions after a push:

+- Build a static Jekyll site from the source.
+- Deploy the built site to Amazon S3.
+In order to [deploy to S3](https://docs.travis-ci.com/user/deployment/s3/), the secret key for the Amazon AWS [IAM account](https://aws.amazon.com/iam/) to be used must be encrypted in .travis.yml.
+The secret key is [encrypted](https://docs.travis-ci.com/user/encryption-keys/) using the public key for the repository in Travis CI.
+If the Amazon credentials change, then the keys in .travis.yml will need to be updated.
+The ```access_key_id``` can be entered in plain text, but the secret key should be encryped using the [travis CLI utility](https://github.com/travis-ci/travis.rb) like so:
+> ```$ travis encrypt access_key_id:<SECRET KEY> -r m-lab/m-lab.github.io```